fx-giant/giant-documentations/visual/social-media.md

 **Analysis**

-By using the social widgets, a social media manager or online customer service could monitor any available page on Facebook/Twitter as long as the posts are visible to the public, including reactions, shares and comments.
-It is also clickable where it directs you to the particular post if any changes to the post is needed or replying feedback.
+By using the social media widgets, a social media manager or online customer service representative could monitor any available page on Facebook/Twitter as long as the posts are visible to the public, including reactions, shares and comments.
+It is also clickable whereby upon clicking on the post from the widget, it redirects you to the particular post.
+Hence, if any changes to the post is needed or replying feedback, this can be done quite easily.

 ## Use Case 2
 ### Social Media Widget to Redirect Users